-In order to borrow books from the library, graduate students must present their WCU ID (identification) card.
+To borrow books from the library, graduate students must present their WCU ID (identification) card.
 An ID card can be purchased for a fee at the SSI Office, Sykes Union Building.
 (For further information on the cost and hours for pictures, contact SSI at 610-436-2955).